 Effective Problem Solving

 Having faced and overcome numerous challenges, programmers in this stage develop a knack for effective problem-solving.
-They can anticipate potential issues and design solutions that are robust, scalable, and maintainable.
+They can anticipate potential issues and design robust, scalable, and maintainable solutions.
 Their approach to coding becomes more methodical and strategic, reflecting a maturity in their thought process and execution.

 Expanding Horizons